hybridgroup/gopherbot/assembly/visor.md

 ![Kit](./images/visor/place-gel-strip.png)

 Peel off the protective coating from the small gel strip, and then place the gel strip inside the helmet into the small space inside the visor.
 You might need to use a small scissors to trim the edges so it can fit.

+_Note: If you received a kit the gel strip may be taped to the lid of the box._

 ## Place LEDs inside visor